Belerafon/calque-tauri/README.md

    src-tauri/target/release/Calque.exe
    ```

+## Download

+You can always download the latest ready-to-use exe from the [Releases page](https://github.com/Belerafon/calque-tauri/releases).

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

 ## Notes
 - All frontend sources and styles are identical to the original calque.io
 - For Tauri/Rust, always use cmd, not PowerShell